Signature invariants of monomial ideals: Introduction

-We are able to identify properties and algebraic invariants that are the same for all ideals in a signature class of $\mathcal{M}_n(R)$ or at least for the ideals of height at least $2$ of that signature class.
+Given $q\geq 1$ and $n\geq 2$, although the set of monomial ideals of $\mathcal{M}_n(R)$ minimally generated by $q$ monomials is infinite (Example~\ref{q-n-infinity}), the set of signatures of these ideals is finite \cite{moran-tesis} (Lemma~\ref{nov30-25}).
 In his PhD thesis Moran \cite{moran-tesis} gives an algorithm to compute all the possible signatures for monomial ideals with $q$ minimal generators in $n$ variables.

+We are able to identify properties and algebraic invariants that are the same for all ideals in a signature class of $\mathcal{M}_n(R)$ or for all ideals of height at least $2$ in a signature class of $\mathcal{M}_n(R)$.

 The algebraic invariants of monomial ideals that we consider in this work are the depth, projective dimension, Krull dimension, regularity, and v-number \cite{min-dis-generalized,Eisen}.
 Let $I$ be a graded ideal of $R$.
 The depth and Krull dimension of $R/I$, and the $a$-invariant, regularity, and depth of $R/I$ are related by the inequalities \cite{Mats}, \cite[Corollary~B.4.1]{Vas1}: